Quentin Tarantino

 Childhood

 Quentin Jerome Tarantino was born on March 27, 1963, in Knoxville, Tennessee.
 His mother, 15-year-old Connie McHugh, who graduated high school as an external student, wanted official recognition of independence from her parents.
-She thought that marriage would help her achieve this.
-She married unsuccessful actor Tony Tarantino, but the couple separated before Quentin was born.
-Connie found out about her pregnancy after her lover had left for an unknown destination.
-Neither she nor her grown-up son ever searched for Tony.
+She figured marriage would be her ticket to independence.
+She married struggling actor Tony Tarantino, but they split up before Quentin was born.
+Connie discovered she was pregnant after her boyfriend had already taken off for parts unknown.
+Neither she nor Quentin ever tried to track Tony down.

 Quentin Tarantino in childhood and youth